-When you think of banks or banking, a few general characteristics come to mind – the bank’s asset size, the loan-to-asset ratio, ratio of core deposits to assets – you get the picture.
-When you think of community banks, specifically as compared to banks with a national presence, two general themes come to mind, community and locally owned.
+When thinking of banks or banking, a few general characteristics come to mind – the bank’s asset size, the loan-to-asset ratio, ratio of core deposits to assets – you get the picture.
+When thinking of community banks, specifically as compared to banks with a national presence, two general themes come to mind, community and locally-owned.

-However, if you dive a bit deeper into the differences between the larger, more national banks and your locally owned and operated community banks, there is another singular characteristic that emerges as a key difference that truly defines community banks:
+However, if you dive a bit deeper into the differences between the larger, more national banks and locally-owned and operated community banks, there is another singular characteristic that emerges as a key difference that truly defines community banks:

 A great bank isn’t just defined by the size of assets under management or a favorable loan-to-asset ratio.
 While the size of a bank can vary, we should all agree the purpose of a bank shouldn’t just be growth.
 Instead, a bank should be defined by how well it serves its community.

 A bank aspiring to meet the higher standard of “service to its community” – rather than the prescriptive standard of growth for growth’s sake – should continually ask itself three questions:

 Does the bank have a passion for SMB’s (small to mid-sized businesses) and burgeoning entrepreneurs?